meilisearch/firestore-meilisearch/PREINSTALL.md

 #### Data import format

-Documents indexed in Meilisearch must have a primary key and a [unique identifier](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field).
-This extension will use Firestore's default `Document ID` as the primary key. `Document ID` will be renamed to `_firestore_id` and used as the [primary key] and [document identifier](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
-If any of your document fields contain the string `id`, they will be added to your documents without being the primary key.
+Documents indexed in Meilisearch must have a [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field).
+The extension will use Firestone's default field: `Document ID` for this purpose. `Document ID` will be renamed  to`_firestore_id` to be used as the [document id](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
+If your documents  have another field containing the string `id`, it will not be set as the primary key.

 **Important:**  If your documents contain a field called `_firestore_id`, it will be ignored.

-[Geosearch](https://docs.meilisearch.com/reference/features/geosearch.html#geosearch) has a specific format in Meilisearch, if a `GeoPoint` from Firestore with the name `_geo` is found, the field `latitude` is renamed to `lat` and `longitude` to `lng`.
+[Geosearch](https://docs.meilisearch.com/reference/features/geosearch.html#geosearch) has a specific format in Meilisearch.
+If a `GeoPoint` from Firestore with the name `_geo` is found, the field `latitude` is renamed to `lat` and `longitude` to `lng`.
-If a `GeoPoint` is found without the name `_geo` it is added as an array.
+If a `GeoPoint` is found without the name `_geo`, it is added as an array.

 #### Backfill your Meilisearch